polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     $resourceGroupName = 'az12001b-cl-RG'
     ```

-1. In the Cloud Shell pane, run the following command, to join the Windows Server 2022 Azure VMs you deployed in the second task of the previous exercise to the **adatum.com** Active Directory domain:
+1. In the Cloud Shell pane, run the following command, to join the Windows Server 2022 Azure VMs you deployed in the second task of the previous exercise to the **adatum.com** Active Directory domain (replace the `<username>` and `<password>` placeholders with the name and password of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab):

     ```
     $location = (Get-AzureRmResourceGroup -Name $resourceGroupName).Location

-    $settingString = '{"Name": "adatum.com", "User": "adatum.com\\Student", "Restart": "true", "Options": "3"}'
+    $settingString = '{"Name": "adatum.com", "User": "adatum.com\\<username>", "Restart": "true", "Options": "3"}'

-    $protectedSettingString = '{"Password": "Pa55w.rd1234"}'
+    $protectedSettingString = '{"Password": "<password>"}'

     $vmNames = @('az12001b-cl-vm0','az12001b-cl-vm1')